Ear Piercings: Your Definitive Guide

 Getting a waft of cheese?
 This smell is usually a result of skin cells and natural oils clogging them up.
 Cleaning them with an antibacterial or saline solution will help to get rid of it.
 However, if it’s weeping, red or sore, the piercing could be infected..

 There’s is some debate around the use of ear piercing guns.
-In the British Body Piercing Association's code of practice and ethics it states 'To only use the Gun method, for piercing ear lobes' so be sure to never get any other body part (including any other part of the ear) pierced with a gun because it can be detrimental.
+In the British Body Piercing Association's code of practice and ethics it states 'To only use the Gun method, for piercing ear lobes' so be sure to stick with a piercing needle for any other body part (including any other part of the ear) because a gun can be detrimental.

 Can ear piercing help migraines?